Tetrodotoxin: Toxicity

 TTX is extremely toxic.
-The Material Safety Data Sheet for TTX lists the oral median lethal dose (LD50) for mice as 334 μg per kg.
+The material safety data sheet for TTX lists the oral median lethal dose (LD50) for mice as 334 μg per kg.
 For comparison, the oral LD50 of potassium cyanide for mice is 8,500 μg per kg, demonstrating that even orally, TTX is more poisonous than cyanide.
 TTX is even more dangerous if administered intravenously; the amount needed to reach a lethal dose by injection is 8 μg per kg in mice.

 The toxin can enter the body of a victim by ingestion, injection, or inhalation, or through abraded skin.

 Poisoning occurring as a consequence of consumption of fish from the order Tetraodontiformes is extremely serious.
-The organs (e.g. liver) of the pufferfish can contain levels of tetrodotoxin sufficient to produce the described paralysis of the diaphragm and corresponding death due to respiratory failure.
+The organs (e.g., liver) of the pufferfish can contain levels of tetrodotoxin sufficient to produce the described paralysis of the diaphragm and corresponding death due to respiratory failure.
 Toxicity varies between species and at different seasons and geographic localities, and the flesh of many pufferfish may not be dangerously toxic.

 The mechanism of toxicity is through the blockage of fast voltage-gated sodium channels, which are required for the normal transmission of signals between the body and brain.
-As a result, TTX causes loss of sensation, and paralysis of voluntary muscles including the diaphragm and intercostal muscles, stopping breathing.
+As a result, TTX causes loss of sensation, and paralysis of muscles including the diaphragm and intercostal muscles, stopping breathing.